Manual Machining

 Y axis

-The Cartesian axis that represents up and down movement, perpendicular to the X axis.
+A linear axis in the Cartesian system that is perpendicular to Z and X axes.
 The Y axis is not utilized on a manual lathe.

 Z axis